 (see below for additional requirements if under 18)

 ~ Montana law requires that at least one party must appear before the Clerk of District Court.
 If both parties are not able to be present, the party who is unable to appear must complete their portion of the marriage license application and sign it before the Clerk of District Court where they are located.
-The non-present party would also need to sign the Rubella Blood Test Waiver form if applicable (see below).
 The party who appears in our office must provide proof of age for themselves and the non-present party.
 This could be a valid driver’s license, government-issued identification card, birth certificate, or valid passport.

 ~ If either party was previously married, the full name of the ex-spouse as well as the exact date of the divorce or death must be written on the application.
 The dissolution decree or death certificate are not required as proof.